Echo370/Final-Project/proposal.md

 them to see who can win.
 The players team will consist of 3 to 4 characters they will use in battle, each with different stats, moves, and abilities.
 Stats will consist of Attack, HP, Defence, Elemental attack, and Elemental defence.
 Each character will be given 3 move slots.
 And lastly each character will have their own ablility unique to them that improves performance in battle.
 Will be a max of 4 to 6 characters used in battle, the player and cpu will both have 3 to 4 usable characters.
 Battle will end when either the players team or CPUs team can no longer fight (characters have 0 HP).
 ## Needs to have
 - Background
-- Character Sprits
 - Clickable buttons that represent the moves
 - HP bar
 - Indication of move being used
 - Moves do a certain amount of damage against specific characters
-- Set stats given to characters
 - Start screen
+- end screen
 ## Nice to have
+- Character Sprits
 - Background Music
 - Move sound effects
 - Improved move animation / all animations in general